 Depending on what kind of floors you have and the debris you encounter, having the right vacuum for the job is crucial to keeping your space clean.
 Finding the best option will vary depending on your specific needs.
 If you have staircases or bare floors, you may want to consider canister vacuums for their portability and range.
 An upright vacuum can help pick up debris and hair on high-pile textiles if you live in a carpeted home.
-Or, a lightweight stick/handheld vacuum is also a good choice if you need maneuverability above all else.
-Of course, there's lots more to consider when buying a vacuum and these suggestions just scratch the surface; if you want some more help getting orientated, check out our FAQ section below, as it goes into much more detail.
+A lightweight stick/handheld vacuum is also a good choice if you need maneuverability above all else.
+Of course, there's lots more to consider when buying a vacuum, and these suggestions just scratch the surface; if you want some more help getting orientated, check out our FAQ section below, as it goes into much more detail.

 The best vacuum cleaner we've tested is the Dyson V15 Detect.
 This high-end cordless stick vacuum is remarkably potent, delivering a debris-pickup performance that rivals many corded models, but it has the advantage of being remarkably easy to deploy and maneuver.
 Its surface detection system enables it to automatically adjust its suction power setting depending on the surface that it's on, and it also features a dirt sensor to count and measure the size of particles sucked into the dustbin.
 The major pain point here is build quality; it feels somewhat fragile, which is disappointing for a vacuum at this price point.
 Also, it has a relatively basic floorhead with no height adjustment or brushroll off switch, meaning it can get stuck on thicker carpeting pretty often.

 Consider the Samsung Bespoke Jet if you're looking for something sturdier.
 It has a uniquely designed standup charging rack that doubles as a self-emptying base station for its dustbin, making it easier and more hygienic to dispose of debris.
 However, its bulkier twin-roller floorhead makes it more difficult to maneuver than the Dyson, and this model lacks the V15's surface detection system.
-If you're happy to trade being plugged in for superior build quality, keep reading to learn about our pick for the best corded vacuum below, the Miele Complete C3 Alize.
+If you're happy to trade being plugged in for superior build quality, keep reading to learn about our pick for the best corded vacuum below, the Miele Complete C3's top-of-the-line variant.

 Its max battery life of about an hour is fairly long as far as these cordless vacuums go, but note that it takes a very long time to recharge, which is inconvenient during longer cleaning sessions.
 This vacuum's hinged wand makes cleaning under most tables and chairs simple without you having to bend too much.
-And unfortunately, its floorhead can easily get bogged down in thick-pile rugs.
+And, unfortunately, its floorhead can easily get bogged down in thick-pile rugs.

 The Wyze Cordless Vacuum is a good option for those looking to keep to a strict budget.
 One compromise at this price point is performance; its rotating brushroll can scatter around larger debris on hard floors and has a hard time with fine debris that's been worked deep into carpet fibers.
 The bundled straight-suction upholstery tool isn't all that effective for dealing with hair on fabric furniture, too.
-You're better off purchasing the miniature turbo brush tool from Wyze's website if you have a pet that sheds heavily and want to keep your couches and armchairs clean.
+You're better off purchasing the miniature turbo brush tool from Wyze's website if you have a pet that sheds heavily and you want to keep your couches and armchairs clean.

 That said, it's very well-equipped for a cordless vacuum in this price range.
 It comes with an onboard HEPA filter that's pretty effective in sealing in allergens.
 Its battery performance isn't bad for a cordless model in this price bracket.
 While its runtime is very limited in its high-power 'Turbo' mode, it can run for almost an hour in its most energy-efficient 'ECO' setting.
 Unfortunately, compared to pricier models like the Samsung Jet 75, the Wyze's build quality is somewhat cheap and flimsy-feeling, with a body made mainly from thinner plastic.
 Its dirt compartment feels particularly fragile, and its floorhead scratches rather easily.
 The rubber gasket that seals the dustbin door can also fall out when shaking out the dirt compartment if you aren't careful.

 This flagship variant also comes with a lightweight parquet floorhead, another straight-suction floorhead with retractable bristles, and Miele's top-of-the-line SEB 236 powerhead with five levels of height adjustment, which is great if your home has a wide variety of different carpet types.
 If you don't need as many attachments and can live without the handle-mounted controls, automatic power setting, and additional sound deadening, the C3 Kona variant delivers a similar user experience at a lower price.
+Or, if you have a household filled furry friends, then consider the Miele Complete C3 Cat & Dog; it comes with a powered floorhead to help with pet hair pick-up and a specialized Active AirClean filter with a layer of activated charcoal to tamp down on pet odors while vacuuming.

 Check out the Miele Classic C1 if you want a mid-range corded vacuum.
 The Pure Suction model is much cheaper than even entry-level variants of the Complete C3, like the Miele Complete C3 Alize, but still has the same 1200W suction motor, which has little trouble drawing up material embedded deep within crevices.
 That said, this version of the C1 doesn't have an electrosocket at the base of its hose, so it's incompatible with powered floorheads, and the standard STB 285-3 floorhead doesn't provide enough surface agitation to draw out debris embedded deep within carpet fibers.
 If you have a lot of thick carpeting in your home and are considering a Miele C1, spend a bit more on a C1 variant with an electrosocket, like the C1 Cat & Dog.